 The Sierra de Gredos is little known outside of Spain but is less than 2 hours’ drive to the west of Madrid.
 The Sierra de Gredos mountain range is a granite massif that contains the highest and wildest mountains in central Spain.
 The highest peak is called Almanzor at 2,592m.
 However the walking in the Sierra de Gredos is not just about high mountains, as there are 5 major valleys that offer easier walks through pleasant meadows.

-Andalucia in southern Spain is surprisingly mountainous with the Sierra Nevada Mountains to the west of Granada, and the Montes de Malaga to the north of Malaga.
+Andalucia in southern Spain is surprisingly mountainous with the Sierra National Park to the west of Granada, and various Natural Parks around Malaga.
 With their close proximity to the holiday resorts on the south coast these mountain ranges are ideal to include a few days walking as part of your general holiday.